-- Biosecurity (EQCV); and - Environmental initiatives rate (UAC).
+- · Biosecurity (EQCV); and - Environmental initiatives rate (UAC).

-PERFORMANCE MEASURES FOR LEVELS OF SERVICE The targets (performance measures) listed below (in lower case) are the detailed goals for each level of service over the next three years Annual Plan 2019-20 Long-term Plan 2020-21 Year 3 Annual Plan 2020-21 PEST ANIMAL MANAGEMENT Possum densities are maintained at/below 10% residual trap-catch (RTC) in existing/new possum control operation (PCO) areas.
+PERFORMANCE MEASURES FOR LEVELS OF SERVICE Annual Plan Long-term Plan Annual Plan The targets (performance measures) listed below (in lower case) are the detailed 2019-20 2020-21 2020-21 goals for each level of service over the next three years Year 3 PEST ANIMAL MANAGEMENT Possum densities are maintained at/below 10% residual trap-catch (RTC) in existing/new possum control operation (PCO) areas.
 This is to enhance production, biodiversity, disease protection and amenity values. <10% RTC <10% RTC <10% RTC Additional hectares included in control programme.
 57,441 6,217 6,217 All known rookeries are treated annually to reduce crop losses and damage.
 1 1 1 Provide an urban/peri-urban animal pest management service to assist urban ratepayers with specialist advice and equipment and animal pest control assistance/enquiries are responded to within 2 working days.
 1 1 1 PEST PLANT MANAGEMENT Any exclusion category pest plants that are found in the region are promptly managed.
 Where exclusion category pest plants are found in the region, an initial response plan will be completed within 2 weeks and then enacted (if not enacted before 2 weeks).
 Number of response plans required.
 Number of response plans required.
 Number of response plans required.
 Percentage where a response plan has been produced within 2 weeks (target 100%).
 Percentage where a response plan has been produced within 2 weeks (target 100%).
 Percentage where a response plan has been produced within 2 weeks (target 100%).
 Number of response plans enacted within their specified timeframes (target 100%).
 Number of response plans enacted within their specified timeframes (target 100%).
 Number of response plans enacted within their specified timeframes (target 100%).

 PERFORMANCE MEASURES FOR LEVELS OF SERVICE Annual Plan Long-term Plan Annual Plan The targets (performance measures) listed below (in lower case) are the detailed 2019-20 2020-21 2020-21 goals for each level of service over the next three years Year 3 PEST PLANT MANAGEMENT Number of managed sites at zero-levels increases for pest plants identified for eradication Overall % of managed sites at Overall % of managed sites at Overall % of managed sites at in the Regional Pest Management Plan. zero-levels increases by 10%. zero-levels increases by 10%. zero-levels increases by 10%.
 Number of managed sites at zero-levels increases for pest plants identified as progressive Overall % of managed sites at Overall % of managed sites at Overall % of managed sites at containment mapped in the Regional Pest Management Plan. zero-levels increases by 10%. zero-levels increases by 10%. zero-levels increases by 10%.
 Financially support the national bio-control agent development programme and report Financial support provided Financial support provided Financial support provided annually to Council on this programme. and annual report to Council. and annual report to Council. and annual report to Council.
-Monitoring of some released biological agents will be completed to assess establishment 20 assessment plots will be 20 assessment plots will be and host damage (using the national protocol). monitored. monitored. monitored.
+Monitoring of some released biological agents will be completed to assess establishment 20 assessment plots will be 20 assessment plots will be 20 assessment plots will be and host damage (using the national protocol). monitored. monitored. monitored.
 Pest plant enquiries received are responded to within 3 working days.
-95% of enquiries will be 95% of enquiries will be responded to within 3 responded to within 3 working days. working days. working days.
+95% of enquiries will be 95% of enquiries will be 95% of enquiries will be responded to within 3 responded to within 3 responded to within 3 working days. working days. working days.